5 Days in Tanzania For Serengeti National Park Tours

 Why Visit Serengeti National Park?

 The Serengeti National Park is a wildlife refuge on the Serengeti Plain in north-central Tanzania.
-It was established in 1951 and covers 5,700 square miles of grassland as well as woodland savanna.
-It is famous for its herds of plains animals, including wildebeests, gazelles, and zebras as well as for lions, cheetahs, and other big cats!
-The park is an international tourist attraction, drawing thousands of visitors each year for Serengeti National Park safari packages.
+Established in 1951, it covers 5,700 square miles of grassland and woodland savanna.
+The park is famous for its herds of plains animals, including wildebeests, gazelles, zebras, lions, cheetahs, and other big cats!
+An international tourist attraction, the park's most attractive offering for visitors is its Serengeti National Park safari packages.

-With so much land to cover and so many animals to see, planning a trip can be daunting.
+With so much land to cover and so many animals to see, planning a trip to the park can be daunting.
 Fortunately, Tanzania is home to many reputable tour companies that offer Serengeti National Park trips.
-These trips can be customized to cater to your interests, fit your budget, and offer a personalized experience that you will never forget!
+These trips can be customized to cater to your interests, fit your budget, and provide a personalized experience that you will never forget!

 5 Bucket List Destinations In The Serengeti

 For first-time safari-goers, tackling the vast, open plains of the Serengeti can be challenging.
-That is why it is so important to reserve a spot with a tour company.
-The company will do everything from plan your itinerary, reserve your lodging, provide meals, and safely navigate the roads within the country’s many national parks.
+That is why reserving your spot with a reputable tour company is important.
+The tour operator will plan your itinerary, reserve your lodging, arrange meals, and safely navigate the roads within the country’s many national parks for you.
 So, if you’re ready for adventure, consider this sample itinerary as a starting point for your Serengeti National Park Safari package!

 Day #1: Tarangire National Park

 Tarangire National Park is a great place to begin a park tour.
-Named for the River that winds through the park, Tarangire is known as a favorite destination for birding enthusiasts.
-It is also home to the African Baobab tree, also known as “the tree of life.”
-Starting Serengeti National Park trips at Tarangire means you will see:
+Named for the river that winds through the park, Tarangire is known as a favorite destination for birding enthusiasts.
+It is also home to the African Baobab tree, or “the tree of life.”
+Starting your Serengeti National Park trip at Tarangire National Park is an adventure!
+During your visit, you can see:

-- Zebras, wildebeests, and water buffalo roaming the park.
+• Zebras, wildebeests, and water buffalo as they roam through the park's vast wilderness.

-- Predators like lions, leopards, and cheetahs stalking the park’s grazing animals.
+• Predators like lions, leopards, and cheetahs as they stalk the park’s grazing animals.

-- Monkeys!
-But be careful – they are known to be very interested in your lunch if you stop to eat, and may try stealing your food.
+• Monkeys!
+But be careful – the curious creatures are known to take an interest in your lunch if you stop to eat and may try stealing your food.

 Day #2: The Serengeti National Park

 Now that you’ve experienced your first day in the bush, you can head to the Serengeti National Park!
 The park is home to two million wildebeests, zebras, and antelopes.
-It's also an extremely large and wild game park and home to the Big Five of Africa.
+It's also an extremely large and wild game park, and home to the Big Five of Africa.
 This park is a favorite for tourists on Serengeti National Park tours.
-It’s easy to spend an entire day on a game drive, looking for wildlife on the vast plains.
+It’s easy to spend your entire day in the park on a game drive, looking for wildlife on the vast plains.

-The name “Serengeti” means “endless plain,” and it is very fitting.
+The name “Serengeti” means “endless plain,” and is very fitting.
 As you drive across the savannas, you will find yourself in the middle of a plain so large you cannot see its boundaries!
 But with such expansive and unobstructed terrain, you will soon realize you can easily spot all types of wildlife, including zebras, impalas, and even lions resting under the sparsely scattered trees.
+In this vast savannah, the golden sunlight filters through the acacia branches, creating a stunning natural backdrop for observing these majestic animals in their wild habitat.

 Day #3: More Adventures In The Serengeti National Park